Sun Ma Sze Tsang: Honorary professorship and honour

 Sun Ma Sze Tsang was appointed, in 1977, an honorary professor of the University of Cambridge.
 In 1978, he was made a Member of the Most Excellent Order of the British Empire (MBE).

 Death

 Sun Ma Sze Tsang suffered from bronchitis and heart diseases.
-There is an rumour that he was the only man in Hong Kong who had a special license to smoke opium since the 20th century.
+There is a rumour that he was the last man in Hong Kong who had a special license to smoke opium.
 Sun Ma Sze Tsang died in hospital on 20 April 1997 at 8:30 pm after staying in hospital for 109 days.
-After his death, his sons, including TVB artiste Johnny Tang, fought a court battle with their birth mother, Hong Kam-Mui, over their father's assets.
+After his death, his sons, including TVB artist Johnny Tang, fought a court battle with their birth mother, Hung Jin-Mui, over their father's assets.
+Sun Ma Sze Tsang was buried at Tseung Kwan O Chinese Permanent Cemetery after a funeral service on 1 May 1997.